 women before, through and past World War II as they transcend crises and borders to

 forge new careers and lives.

-By 1938 Anna was in Tel Aviv performing on the British Mandate’s Palestine Broadcast System.
-Halina was in Salzburg Austria playing Mozart at the famed Mozarteum—a few months before she was forcibly deported from Germany to Poland with thousands of other legally-resident Polish-born Jews.
-Tanya was in Switzerland with her children while her husband remained in Leipzig navigating the forced transfer of his retail empire to the Reichskommissariat.
+By 1938 Anna was in Tel Aviv performing on the Palestine Broadcasting System.
+Halina was in Salzburg Austria playing Mozart at the famed Mozarteum—months before she was forcibly deported from Germany to Poland with thousands of other legally-resident Polish-born Jews.

-In July 1938 Anna arrived in Philadelphia -- among thousands of exiles who fled the Third Reich to enrich their new American home.
+In July 1938 Anna arrived in Philadelphia, among thousands of exiles who fled the Third Reich to enrich their new American home.
 For 15 years she performed at local venues, receiving strong reviews.
-In 1945 she joined the Settlement Music School piano faculty, where she taught for nearly four decades.
+In 1945 she also joined the Settlement Music School piano faculty, where she taught for nearly four decades.